frankie-2nfro-com/football_match_outcome_prediction/README.md

 #### Step 1 - Define null and alternative hypothesis

-H0: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL >= 50%
+H0: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL INCREASE

-H1: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL < 50%
+H1: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL NOT INCREASE

 Significance level: 5%